AnonymerNiklasistanonym/RaspiForBeginners/README.md

 You even have one more option - to program on the python 3 console IDE.

-If the console isn't preinstalled: install it :D. You should already know that. [if not read this section ;)](#How to install these... packages?!)
+If the console isn't preinstalled: install it :D. You should already know that. (hint: `sudo apt-get install idle3`)

 And if it doesn't work, because you are using a ssh connection, then follow the instructions on [this raspberrypi forum page](https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=54312) (unfortunately i couldn't solve this Problem and i don't think that it's that important ) :see_no_evil: